foldda/rda/README.md

 Recursive Delimited Array, or RDA, is a text encoding format, similar to XML and JSON, for storing data in text strings.

-Unlike XML and JSON use a schema for a fixed data model, RDA uses a generic space - a multi-dimensional array[^1] - for encoding any data object, regardless of the object's attributes and structure.
+Unlike XML and JSON use a schema for a fixed data model, RDA uses a generic space - an expandable multi-dimensional array - for encoding any data object, regardless of the object's attributes and structure[^1].

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

 Compared to XML and JSON, RDA is easier to implement, faster to parse and encode, and more space-efficient - thanks to its simpler, "one-size-fits-all" approach.
-And, as explained below, RDA allows developing easy communication and collaborative interactions between otherwise isolated devices and programs, even when they have uncertain and evolving data models.
+And, as explained below, RDA promotes easy communication and collaborative interactions between otherwise isolated devices and programs, especially when they have uncertain and incompatible data models.

 ## RDA's Schema-less Encoding